nccandiotti/BlondeBoheme/README.md

 # README

-The Blonde Boheme is a demo freelance project for a local hair salon [instagram linked here]https://www.instagram.com/the.blonde.boheme).
+[The Blonde Boheme](https://github.com/nccandiotti/BlondeBoheme) is a demo freelance project for a local hair salon [business instagram linked here](https://www.instagram.com/the.blonde.boheme).

 Tech Stack: JavaScript React, Ruby on Rails, MUI, Active Storage This app has a user view and admin(salon owner) views.
 Features